To add MORE variety to my newborn photography, I’ve recently ADDED more backdrops to my sessions.

 If I can help further, with choosing where to print or how etc, please do let me know.

-In the fall months I feel like I become a meteorologist.
-Always checking the weather, will it be cloudy, or sunny like we want?
+Sometimes I feel like I become a meteorologist.
+Always checking the weather, will it be cloudy, or sunny, or partly cloudy….. ??

 On an overcast day there are no shadows, no directional light, it’s flat lighting.
 The lighting is diffused and comes from everywhere.
 Look at the children’s eyes, and below to eyes… notice something?
 They have slight bags under their eyes in the overcast images that they don’t really have in the sunny/directional light images.
 Because the light is coming from all over, filling in all the crevasses, so if it’s doing that to children, how much older is it going to make you look?
 Food for thought!